moukailay/maboutique-rose/replit.md

 - Created default admin user (admin@rose-d-eden.fr / admin123)
 - Implemented complete admin interface with all management capabilities

+### Admin Product Management System (January 2025)
+- Created complete admin interface for product management
+- Built AdminDashboard with statistics and quick access to key functions
+- Implemented AdminProducts page with product listing, search, and filtering
+- Added comprehensive AddProduct form with full validation using React Hook Form
+- Created API route POST /api/products for saving new products to database
+- Products are automatically assigned to selected categories and appear on the main site
+- Fixed authentication system to properly handle admin login with correct apiRequest syntax
+- Admin can now create, view, and manage all products with persistent database storage

 ### Multi-Language Translation System (January 2025)
 - Created comprehensive translation system with French/English support
 - Added useTranslation hook with TranslationProvider context